-Living Situation: Emergency Shelter

-The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows:

-Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the (e.g., newly established Emergency Shelter).
-Authorized Agency Representative Signature:D ate Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for person homeless.
+Authorized Agency Representative Signature: Living Situation: Emergency Shelter The person(s) named above is/are currently living in (or, if currently in hospital or other institution was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows: Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the most in CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inverse, newly established Emergency Shelter).
+Authorized Agency Representative Signature: Date Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for pers who are homeless.
 Loss of such assistance would result in a return to homelessness (ex.
-Households in Rapi Programs, residents of Permanent Supportive Housing Programs participating in Moving On, etc.) Authorized Agency Representative Signature: This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the moc CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the inventory.
-Immediately prior to entering the household's current living situation, the person(s) named above was residing in: s/were emergency shelter OR applace unfit for human habitation Authorized Agency Representative Signature: Date:
+Households in Rapid Rehousing Programs, residents of Permanent Supportive Housing Program participating in Moving On, etc.) Authorized Agency Representative Signature: ms This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory. t Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in: emergency shelter OR a place unfit for human habitation Authorized Agency Representative Signature: Date: